Frequently Asked Questions

 Do the games use simple controls?

 Yes.
 TactivoPlay games are designed with simple, focused controls to make them easier to learn and more accessible.
 The goal is to make the games fun without requiring complicated keyboard layouts or fast visual reactions.
-Some games may require more complex controls.
+Some games may include extra optional controls, but the aim is to keep the main actions simple.

 Are the games finished yet?